 Technique: Use oxygen, at approximately 10 psi, combined with natural gas.
-If you use propane or butane, set the oxygen at about 5 psi.
-The use of air and natural gas can be successful, but will require a longer melting time.
+If you use propane or butane, set the oxygen pressure at about 5 psi.

+Take an extra wind on the casting machine.
 Use a 1:1 ratio of old alloy to new alloy.
-Preheat the crucible.
-Melt the button and add a borax type flux.
+Preheat the crucible, melt the button and add a oral type flux.
 Then add the new metal ingots to the melt.
 Seat the ring in the casting machine.
 Continue heating the alloy until it spins...then cast.

-Let the button cool until it is dark (approximately 5 minutes), then plunge into water and devest.
+Let the button cool until it is dark (about 5 minutes), then plunge in water and devest.